mbrevda/step-wercker-triggerbuild/README.md

 * `token` REQUIRED your Wercker bearer token (see http://devcenter.wercker.com/api/getting-started/authentication.html)
 * `applicaiton_id` REQUIRED The id of application you wish to build
 * `branch` OPTIONAL The Git branch that the build should use.
 If not specified, the default branch will be used.
-* `commit_hash` Rhe Git commit hash that the build should used.
+* `commit_hash` OPTIONAL The Git commit hash that the build should used.
 Requires `branch` to be set.
 If not specified, the latest commit is fetched
 * `message` OPTIONAL The message to use for the build.
 If not specified, the Git commit message is used.

 # Example